In this guide I disassemble a Compaq Presario CQ50 laptop.

 Loosen four screws securing the cooling fan assembly.

-Remove the cooling fan assembly from the laptop.
+Remove the cooling fan assembly from the motherboard.

 In this model the power jack is not soldered to the motherboard.

-You can unplug the power jack cable from the motherboard and replace it with a new DC jack harness if it’s bad.
+You can unplug the DC jack cable and replace it with a new DC jack if it’s bad.